Nebraska community action agencies.

 Meals on Wheels can provide a nutritious, affordable meal to senior citizens and homebound in Nebraska.
 These meals will be home delivered by community volunteers to those older individuals who are unable to take advantage of the social setting that congregate meal sites have to offer.
 Senior Centers are also located across Nebraska.
 Some are at community action agencies, and some may be at agency on aging centers or churches.
 They offer low cost (or free) meals to seniors and their spouses.
 Other activities are held from time to time as well, including computer classes, health clinics, social activities, trips and more.

-The Child Car Seat Program can provide infant and toddler seats and boosters to lower income families for a minimal fee.
+The Child Car Seat Program can provide infant and toddler seats to struggling families in Nebraska.
+In addition to those items, it provides boosters to lower income families for a minimal fee, which various by community action agency.
 Volunteers, technicians and case managers will install car seats for qualified clients.
+Or residents can find other agencies that give out infant car seats.

 Every Woman Matters is a state program for women who are 65 years of age and are underinsured or uninsured.
 The state and agencies will pay for the screening and examinations for breast and cervical cancer prevention.
 Services include provided can include pap test, pelvic exam, blood sugar check, clinical breast exam, screening and diagnostic mammograms, blood pressure, and cholesterol tests.